Draft Research Plan

-- What is the natural history of thyroid nodules by age, sex, and race/ethnicity?
+- What is the natural history of thyroid nodules by age, race, and ethnicity?

-- What is the natural history and prognosis for each type and stage of thyroid cancer (papillary, follicular medullary, and anaplastic)?
+- What is the natural history of and prognosis for each type and stage of thyroid cancer (i.e., papillary, follicular, Hurthle cell, medullary, and anaplastic)?

 - What are the test performance characteristics of fine needle aspiration for diagnosing thyroid cancer?

-- What factors may be associated with the apparent increase in thyroid cancer incidence observed in the United States over the past 30 years?
+- What factors are associated with the apparent increase in thyroid cancer incidence observed in the United States over the past 30 years?